 - a four-year degree, or equivalent, from a recognized college or university in an academic discipline relevant to the proposed field of study, OR a three-year first cycle undergraduate degree, in an academic discipline relevant to the proposed field of study, from an institution that meets the criteria set forth in the Bologna Declaration, will be acceptable as the equivalent of an undergraduate degree.

-- a minimum cumulative weighted average of at least a 70% (USask grade system equivalent) in the last two years of study (e.g. 60 credit units)
+- a minimum cumulative weighted average of at least a 70% (U of S grade system equivalent) in the last two years of study (e.g., 60 credit units)

 - Language Proficiency Requirements: Proof of English proficiency may be required for international applicants and for applicants whose first language is not English.
 A minimum overall TOEFL score of 86, a minimum overall IELTS score of 6.5, or another approved test as outlined by the College of Graduate and Postdoctoral Studies.
-[Note: These a minimum language proficiency requirements; however, stronger scores are generally expected for successful entry into a SENS program.]
+[Note: These are minimum language proficiency requirements; however, stronger scores are generally expected for successful entry into the MWS program.]

-- Statement of Intent: Applicants must provide a written Statement of Intent (1000-word maximum) describing why they want to join the program and how their expertise, work and/or volunteer experience make them an ideal candidate for the program and their chosen field of study.
+- Statement of Intent: Applicants must provide a written Statement of Intent (1000-word maximum) describing why they want to join the program and how their expertise, work and/or volunteer experience make them an ideal candidate for the program.
 This statement is a key component in adjudicating each applicant’s suitability for the program.
-An online interview may also be required to assess communication skills.

 Certificate Requirements (9 credit units)The certificate can be taken as a stand-alone program and/or the courses can be applied to the completion of the Master of Water Security (M.W.S.).